 If your loved one is in a nursing home, find out if the facility has climate control, a backup generator, and procedures for managing extreme weather.
 A nursing home that does not have a backup generator has violated Virginia law and should be reported before tragedy strikes.

 If you live close to your loved one’s nursing home, you may wish to take them from the facility during times of extreme weather.
 This could help you and your family ensure that your loved one receives proper care and attention.
 Even if the power goes out, having someone with your loved one can ensure they recieve the care they need.

 If someone you love suffers from nursing home abuse, you might have a case.
-If you’d like to schedule a free case consultation with an experienced Virginia personal injury attorney from the Obenshain Law Group, please don’t hesitate to send us an email or call (540) 318-7360.
+If you’d like to schedule a free case consultation with an experienced Virginia elder abuse attorney from the Obenshain Law Group, please don’t hesitate to send us an email or call (540) 318-7360.